harshad8782/Shell-Scripting/README.md

-# Shell-Scripting projects contains script
+# Shell-Scripting projects contains script that can be used in day to day work of devops cloud engineer